-Classification and measurement of financial assets are based on the underlying business model and estimated cash flows.
+Classification and measurement of financial assets are based on the underlying business model and estimated cash flows on the basis of the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.
 Any derivatives embedded in the contracts are not separated and is considered as a whole for classification.
 The financial assets are principally categorised as under;